Individual Membership Application

 The financial Year is the calendar year.

 The Association may be dissolved by resolution of the General Assembly.
-Invitations have an extraordinary General Assembly to dissolve the Association have to be issued if a written request to the Executive Board is made by at least 50 % of the members.
+An extraordinary General Assembly must be convened to dissolve the Association if at least 50% of the members request this in writing to the Governing Board.
 The dissolution order requires a ¾ majority of votes cast.

-In the event of dissolution or with the omission of the benefited mission of IBUS, the assets of IBUS will be transferred to a non-profit organisation working in a similar charitable field of activity, according to §§ 51 ff AO.
+In the event of dissolution or with the omission of the tax-deductible purposes of IBUS, the assets of IBUS will be transferred to the non-profit organization ECCO (European Crohn’s & Colitis Organisation), working in a similar charitable field of activity according to §§ 51 ff.
+AO [German Tax Code].
 A properly qualified lawyer should be appointed as liquidator.

 Publications are made in the Bundesanzeiger (Federal Legal Gazette).

-These Articles of Association were established on May 19th, 2017 in Milan, Italy.
+These Articles of Association were modified on 14th October 2021.